 The validation of quantum mechanics does not, however, mean that the Copenhagen Interpretation itself is necessarily correct.
 The mathematical theory of quantum mechanics has been proven to be correct, or at least as much as any scientific theory is ever "proven correct"-meaning, future experiments could always potentially find special situations where it doesn't apply, or could show tiny deviations from predictions that aren't visible with today's experimental capabilities.
-But as best we know for now, the theory is correct.
-However, even though the mathematical theory is correct, there may be other ways of interpreting the theory that, for example, don't involve the instantaneous collapse of a wave function as described in the Copenhagen Interpretation.
-Some of these alternate interpretations are covered in Chapter 19, and many more are listed in this Wikipedia article, https://en.wikipedia.org/wiki/Interpretations of quantum mechanics, but this is since this is the end of the material I expect to cover in this class you'll need to read more about them on your own if you are interested.
+But as best we know for now, the mathematical theory is correct.
+However, even though the equations yield correct predictions, there may be other ways of interpreting the theory that, for example, don't involve the instantaneous collapse of a wave function as described in the Copenhagen Interpretation.
+Some of these alternate interpretations are explored in Chapter 19, and many more are listed in this Wikipedia article, https://en.wikipedia.org/wiki/Interpretations of quantum mechanics.